Steeeves/smithwaterman_algorithm/README.md

 # Smith-Waterman Algorithm
 Implementation of the Smith-Waterman algorithm based on the blosum50 scoring matrix in Python3.
 Made for IST Computational Biology subject 2020/2021.

 ## Requirements
-requires the following libraries:
+Requires the following libraries:
 - os
 - [Bio.SubsMat](https://biopython.org/wiki/Download)
 - time